 This page details the breakdown of expenses for all levels of study, including tuition, fees, and living expenses.
-Living expenses represent a
+Living expenses represent a 12-month calendar year.

 When you enroll at the University of Cincinnati, you will need to submit proof of financial support.
 Keep the following in mind: